PrabhatkrBharti/Aspect-category-and-sentiment-extraction/README.md

 # MultiPEER: A Deep, Multi-Task Framework for Identifying Aspect Categories and Their Sentiments in Scientific Peer Reviews
 This repository contains dataset and code of the "MultiPEER: A Deep, Multi-Task Framework for Identifying Aspect Categories and Their Sentiments in Scientific Peer Reviews" Authors: Prabhat Kumar Bharti,  Mayank Agrawal, Asif Ekbal, Affiliation: Indian Institute of Technology, Patna, India
-# MultiPEER: A Deep, Multi-Task Framework for Identifying Aspect Categories and Their Sentiments in Scientific Peer Reviews

 ## Download the project source folder